 Skills Bootcamps are flexible courses giving successful applicants the opportunity to build up tech skills and fast-track them to an interview with an employer.
-They are being developed by the Government as part of the Lifetime Skills Guarantee and Plan for Jobs, in partnership with employers, providers and local authorities, to help people develop the skills that are in demand in their local area and get a better job.
+They are being developed by the Government as part of the Lifetime Skills Guarantee, in partnership with employers, providers and local authorities, to help people develop the skills that are in demand in their local area and get a better job.

 About this Skills Bootcamp

 This bootcamp introduces games development and how to create immersive, entertainment experiences in context of what makes game products engaging and commercially successful.
 The first half of the course is designed to build professional skills and software competency.
 The second half specialises in the development of a "vertical slice" game demo for prospective employers from commercial studios as a portfolio piece, or to form the basis of a portfolio ahead of self-employment.
 There is also the opportunity to learn about the application of games technology for commercial purposes other than those solely for entertainment.

 This 16-week programme will provide you with an overview of how games are developed, towards a goal of polished, engaging entertainment products across a range of sectors.
 Central to your experience will be training in Unity; a game engine and real-time development platform with many applications both inside and outside the entertainment industry.

 With sessions led by industry developers and academics with experience of working on published "AAA" and "indie" games, this bootcamp will help you define and refine a trajectory towards jobs with existing games companies, but also how to set up a business if you plan to start out on your own or work as a freelancer.
 The first half of the bootcamp covers general professional and computational skills development.
 While the second is all about your game projects and tailoring them so you are better placed to enter the industry.